gcosma/DeepGesture/README.md

 # DeepGesture
- Paper on Gesture Recognition using CNN
+ Paper on "Hand gesture recognition using an adapted convolutional neural network with data augmentation"

 Note: Ali Alani wrote the code and any emails regarding the code should be sent to ali.alani616@gmail.com